BBC: Commercial activities

 In addition to these international channels, BBC Studios also owns the UKTV network of seven channels.
 These channels contain BBC archive programming to be rebroadcast on their respective channels: Alibi, crime dramas; Dave (slogan: "The Home of Witty Banter"); Drama, drama, launched in 2013; Eden, nature; Gold, comedy; W, Entertainment; and Yesterday, history programming.

 In addition to these channels, many BBC programmes are sold via BBC Studios to foreign television stations with comedy, documentaries, crime dramas (such as Luther and Peaky Blinders) and historical drama productions being the most popular.
 The BBC's most successful reality television show format, Strictly Come Dancing—under the title Dancing with the Stars—has been exported to 60 other countries.
-In addition, BBC television news appears nightly on many Public Broadcasting Service stations in the United States, as do reruns of BBC programmes such as EastEnders, and in New Zealand on TVNZ 1.
+Shows commissioned and distributed by the BBC include the Wallace & Gromit animated comedy short films The Wrong Trousers and A Close Shave.
+BBC television news also appears nightly on many PBS stations in the US, as do reruns of BBC programmes such as EastEnders, and in New Zealand on TVNZ 1.

 In addition to programming, BBC Studios produces material to accompany programmes.
-The company maintained the publishing arm of the BBC, BBC Magazines, which published the Radio Times as well as a number of magazines that support BBC programming such as BBC Top Gear, BBC Good Food, BBC Sky at Night, BBC History, BBC Wildlife and BBC Music.
+The company maintained the publishing arm of the BBC, BBC Magazines, which published the Radio Times; first published by the BBC on 28 September 1923, it is the world's first broadcast listings magazine.
+Radio Times covers all British television and radio programming schedules, and the 1988 Christmas edition sold 11,220,666 copies, which the Guinness World Records certified as the biggest-selling edition of any British magazine in history.
+Other magazines that support BBC programming include BBC Top Gear, BBC Good Food, BBC Sky at Night, BBC History, BBC Wildlife and BBC Music.
 BBC Magazines was sold to Exponent Private Equity in 2011, which merged it with Origin Publishing (previously owned by BBC Worldwide between 2004 and 2006) to form Immediate Media Company.